remipbrunet/demo-cactus-chat/README.md

 - [Expo documentation](https://docs.expo.dev/): Learn fundamentals, or go into advanced topics with our [guides](https://docs.expo.dev/guides).
 - [Learn Expo tutorial](https://docs.expo.dev/tutorial/introduction/): Follow a step-by-step tutorial where you'll create a project that runs on Android, iOS, and the web.

-## Join the community
+## Join the Cactus community

-Join our community of developers creating universal apps.

-- [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
-- [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.
+- [Discord community](https://discord.gg/nPGWGxXSwr): Chat with Cactus developers and ask questions.